patrickmineault/codebook/README.md

 To remove `thebe.js` includes (which causes a 500KB javascript file to be loaded), run `python strip_js.py` (a hack).

-Use `netlify deploy -d _build/html --prod` to deploy.

 _Note_: when you push a PR through Github, it will build a preview of your work through Netlify automatically.
 When I merge the PR, it will automatically deploy the built website to [goodresearch.dev](https://goodresearch.dev).
 See the badge above for build status.

 ## Building the book to PDF